BLSQ/iaso/docs/pages/dev/reference/API/org_unit_registry.md

       "accuracy": "Double - New accuracy of the OrgUnit" },
-    "geo-shape": "String? - GeoJSON representation, may be null or omitted", "forms": [ "Array of form objects - can be empty", {
+    "geo-shape": "String? - GeoJSON representation, may be null or omitted", "instances": [ "Array of form objects - can be empty", {
         "form_id": "id of the form",
+        "form_name": "Name of the form",
+        "instance_id": "id of the instance",
         "values": [
           {
             "key": "String",